29th September 2020

 Once the furlough period ceases, fully withdrawing financial aid, firms will carry the expectation to deliver their payroll and pay all staff outside of external funding.
 Yet, for those businesses that manage this transition successfully, there is another Government-led incentive on the horizon.
 Pithily summed in a headline, the Government’s “a plan for jobs 2020”, is intended as a bonus for businesses, another style of economic stimulation, that comes in the form of a £1,000 bonus for every employee a business returns safely to work.
 This benefit is accessible in February 2021.

 Until then, many of those firms planning a full return will be in mid-transition, scaling their business operation back to its fullest height.
-Given the confusion of furlough’s wind-down, it can help to seek guidance and delivery of your payroll from a specialist like FMP Global.
+Given the confusion of furlough’s wind-down, it can help to seek guidance and delivery of your payroll from a specialist like IRIS FMP.
 A third-party operator can take on your payroll effectively and help your operation find clarity again.

 Returning Employees from Furlough: What It Means for Your Payroll